ConorLambert/Obsidian-Vault-Main/C#/Records/Nominal Records.md

 }
 ```

+## Use Cases
-- This approach may be required if we want to avail of the [[Equality Comparisons]] aspects of a Record but dont want every property to be immutable.
+- This approach may be required if we want to avail of the [[Equality Comparisons]] aspects of a Record but don't want every property to be immutable.